 Incentives for schools and teachers in the public education systems to perform well are frequently weak due to ineffective incentives and sanctions.
 Very low pay forces large proportions of teachers to earn secondary income from private tutoring and other activities.
-Poor human resource management also seriously demotivates employees (teachers) which is the order of the day in central division.
+Poor human resource management also seriously demotivates employees (teachers) which is the order of the day in Baitanbogwe sub-county.